python/cpython/Doc/c-api/typeobj.rst

    where :attr:`tp_basicsize`, :attr:`tp_itemsize` and :attr:`tp_dictoffset` are
    taken from the type object, and :attr:`ob_size` is taken from the instance.
-The absolute value is taken because long ints use the sign of :attr:`ob_size` to store the sign of the number.
+The absolute value is taken because ints use the sign of :attr:`ob_size` to store the sign of the number.
 (There's never a need to do this calculation yourself; it is done for you by :cfunc:`_PyObject_GetDictPtr`.)